Yu1986/adobeio-codelabs-journaling-events/lessons/lesson1.md

 ### Register the App as Event Provider
-Now we use cli to register the app as event provider, we need to install the Adobe I/O event ClI plugin, simply run below:
+Now we use cli to register the app as event provider, we need to install the Adobe I/O event cli plugin, simply run below:
 ```bash
 npm install -g @adobe/aio-cli-plugin-events
 ```